Search

 • Set down loads on blocking – never directly on a sling.

-• When not in use, hang slings on racks or store according to manufacturer's directions.
+• When not in use, hang slings on racks or store according to the manufacturer's directions.

-What should you avoid when slinging a load?
+What should be avoided when slinging a load?

 Back to top